IgniteUI/igniteui-docfx/en/components/grid_summaries.md

 _keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Data Grid component, Angular Data Grid control, Angular Grid component, Angular Grid control, Angular High Performance Grid, Summaries, Summary
 ---

+### Grid Summaries

+Displays a summary row for the data in the columns of the grid.
+There are predefined summary functions, but you can create custom function to calculate custom summaries.
+Grid **summaries** can also be enabled on a per-column level, which means that you can activate it only for columns that you need to.

+> [!NOTE]
+> The summary of the column is a **function of all column values**, unless filtering is applied, then the summary of the column will be **function of the filtered result values**

 ### Grid Demo

 <div class="sample-container loading" style="height:750px">